ollyd/brbn_app/README.md

 --------------
 ## To Do

-- Add view for user comments, for each bourbon
+- Fucntionality for user comments, for each bourbon
-- Functionality to search for bourbons by falvour notes, not just by brand
+- Functionality to search for bourbons by flavour notes, not just by brand
 - User ratings saving to db
 - Add more bourbons to db
 - Admin/user authentication